purvi2003/TweetMood-Analyzer/README.md

 The main challenges of analyzing the sentiments expressed in tweets are:

-1. tweets are generally written in informal language
+1. Tweets are generally written in informal language

-2. short messages show limited cues about sentiment
+2. Short messages show limited cues about sentiment

-3. acronyms and abbreviations are widely used on X.
+3. Acronyms and abbreviations are widely used on X.